jstwng/compute-deal-map-data/README.md

 # compute-deal-map-data

 A source-backed, structured dataset of publicly disclosed AI infrastructure deals: GPU purchases, custom ASIC contracts, equity investments, cloud-capacity agreements, M&A, and funding rounds.
-Powers the visualization at [justinwang.xyz](https://justinwang.xyz) (ComputeDealMap section).
+Powers the visualization at [justinwang.xyz](https://jstwng.com).

 ## Using the data